They can be reached at 212-998-4280 or via email.

 New York, NY

-3. Present the document to the New York Department of State to affix the Apostille.
+3. You must then present the document to the New York Department of State to affix the Apostille.
 The Department of State has a per document fee.

 New York Secretary of State, Certification Unit